Can my child attend Ho‘omāka‘ika‘i if we live in the continental U.S. or an International location?

 Will there be boarding this summer?

-Due to the COVID-19 pandemic, we have modified the Hoʻomākaʻikaʻi program to be an on-island day hybrid program.
-This hybrid program does not offer an overnight boarding component.
+Due to the COVID-19 pandemic, we have modified the Hoʻomākaʻikaʻi program to be an on-island day only program.
+The program does not offer an overnight boarding component.

 Will there be COVID-19 safety measures in place for in-person field trip days?